$5$-list-coloring toroidal $6$-regular triangulations in linear time: Introduction

-Here, \(T(r, s, t)\) is a triangulation obtained from an \(r \times s\) toroidal grid, \(r, s \geq 1\) (see Definition~\ref{D:triangulation} for a precise statement): \begin{theorem} Let \(G\) be a simple \(6\)-regular toroidal triangulation.
-Then, \(G\) is \(5\)-choosable under any of the following conditions: \begin{enumerate}[label=(\arabic*),nosep,noitemsep] \item \(G\) is isomorphic to \(T(r, s, t)\) for \(r \geq 4\); \item \(G\) is isomorphic to \(T(1, s, 2)\) for \(s \geq 9\), \(s \neq 11\); \item \(G\) is isomorphic to \(T(2, s, t)\) for \(s\) and \(t\) both even; \item \(G\) is \(3\)-chromatic. \end{enumerate} Moreover, the \(5\)-list colorings can be given in linear time.
-Furthermore, none of these graphs are \(3\)-choosable.
-Hence, \(\ch(G) \in \Set{4, 5}\) if any of the cases~\ref{l1} to~\ref{l4} hold for \(G\). \end{theorem} We are currently unable to comment on the choosability of the excluded graphs, but we note that they consist only of nine nonisomorphic \(5\)-chromatic graphs, as well as a subcollection of triangulations of the specific form \(T(1, s, t)\) that are \(4\)-chromatic.
+We are currently unable to comment on the choosability of the excluded graphs, but we note that they consist only of eight nonisomorphic \(5\)-chromatic graphs, as well as a subcollection of triangulations of the specific form \(T(1, s, t)\) that are \(4\)-chromatic.
 For any tuple \((r, s, t)\), there is a simple formula describing each tuple \((r', s', t')\) such that \(T(r, s, t)\) is isomorphic to \(T(r', s', t')\) (see~\cite{Altshuler1972,Sankarnarayanan2022}), and there are at most \(6\) such tuples for any \((r, s, t)\).
 It is also not difficult to see that the loopless multigraphs \(T(r, s, t)\) are all \(5\)-choosable.
 So, in this sense, Theorem~\ref{T:Main} covers the \(5\)-choosability of ``most'' \(6\)-regular toroidal triangulations.
 Furthermore, among those graphs covered in Theorem~\ref{T:Main}, the \(5\)-chromatic ones are precisely those isomorphic to \(T(1, s, 2)\) for \(s \not\equiv 0 \pmod{4}\).
 Thus, we have: \begin{corollary} If \(G\) is isomorphic to \(T(1, s, 2)\) for \(s \not\equiv 0 \pmod{4}\), \(s \geq 9\), \(s \neq 11\), then \(G\) is \(5\)-chromatic-choosable, i.e. \(\chr(G) = \ch(G) = 5\).
 Moreover, a \(5\)-list coloring can be found in linear time. \end{corollary} To the best of our knowledge, the method of proof that we employ is novel, in that we develop a framework that allows us to systematically compare the lists on vertices that are not too far apart, and that allows us to compute the list coloring in an efficient manner.
 By using the differential information between lists on nearby vertices, we reduce the \emph{list configurations} that need to be considered.
 This kind of ``list calculus'' differs from other list coloring algorithms in the literature, which instead reduce the possible \emph{graph configurations} by exploiting general structure results on the family of graphs under consideration (minimum girth, edge-width, etc.), while the specific lists on the graphs remain nebulous.
 Our method of proof could prove fruitful in other areas where a structure theorem---such as Theorem~\ref{T:Altshuler} in our case---allows one to shift attention towards the configuration of the lists themselves.
 We also emphasize that our linear-time algorithm for \(5\)-list coloring these graphs is nearly best possible, since any fixed vertex needs to be ``scanned'' very few times.